IgorDrgonec/VectorBT-Flask/docs/docs/documentation/building-blocks.md

 accessor?
-Because it is the superclass of all other accessors in vectorbt and provides them with the core combining, reshaping, and indexing functions, such as [BaseAccessor.to_2d_array](/api/base/accessors/#vectorbtpro.base.accessors.BaseAccessor.to_2d_array) to convert a Pandas object into a 2-dimensional NumPy array.
+Because it is the superclass of all other accessors in vectorbt and provides them with the core combining, reshaping, and indexing functions, such as [BaseAccessor.to_2d_array](/api/base/accessors/#vectorbtpro.base.accessors.BaseAccessor.to_2d_array) to convert a Pandas object into a two-dimensional NumPy array.

 The "access" to the accessor is simple: